The Tandoori Momo Stars at Indian-Nepali Kitchen

 What else?
 Well, the vegetarian/vegan selection here is huge; they even have "(vegan)" next to vegan menu items, which is thoughtful.
 Bollywood movies play in the middle of three overhead TV screens.
 The tables are enormously square.
 The service is gracious; our waiter approached our table each time with a smiling, deferential head bow, and he showed true joy when we expressed appreciation for the food of his homeland.

-a.
-Try one of the above plans and report back, or
+Try one of the above plans and report back, or create your own and report back!

 Indian-Nepali Kitchen